endpoints4s/endpoints4s/README.md

 ## Sponsors

 If you find endpoints4s useful, please consider asking your company to support this project by [becoming a sponsor](https://opencollective.com/endpoints4s).
+Your donations will help the project stay up to date and fund work on important [issues or feature requests](https://github.com/endpoints4s/endpoints4s/issues?q=is%3Aissue+is%3Aopen+label%3Abounty).

 ## Support